 All schools and all school and academy sixth forms, sixth form colleges, further education colleges and 16-19 academies have funding for children with SEND.
 Early years settings such as nurseries can also get extra money to support a child with SEND.
-Please see the following sections on the Torbay SEND Local Offer - Family Hub to learn more: Send Support In Mainstream, SEND Support and Provision - Graduated Response - Family Hub and SEND funding for children and SEND funding for children and Young people in mainstream schools academies and free schools
+Please see the following sections on the Torbay SEND Local Offer - Family Hub to learn more: Send Support In Mainstream, SEND Support and Provision - Graduated Response - Family Hub and SEND funding for children and young people in mainstream schools academies and free schools